Yuli Gurriel Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in the league.

-- The Cubs' 3.36 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs have the second-ranked team ERA across all league pitching staffs (3.32).

-- Cubs pitchers combine to give up the third-fewest home runs in baseball (26 total, 0.8 per game).
+- Cubs pitchers combine to allow 27 home runs (0.8 per game), the third-fewest in the league.

-- The Cubs will send Smyly (3-1) to make his seventh start of the season.
-He is 3-1 with a 2.83 ERA and 29 strikeouts through 35 2/3 innings pitched.
+- The Cubs will send Wesneski (2-1) out to make his seventh start of the season.
+He is 2-1 with a 3.49 ERA and 17 strikeouts in 28 1/3 innings pitched.

-- His last time out came on Monday against the Washington Nationals, when the lefty threw seven innings, surrendering one earned run while allowing six hits.
+- The right-hander last appeared on Tuesday against the Washington Nationals, when he tossed six innings, allowing one earned run while giving up five hits.

+- The 25-year-old has an ERA of 3.49, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.